ElerWohlmuthFH/WS24_WE/README.md

 ### 5. Poor Code Organization (Lack of Modularity)

-**Bad Practice**: All functionality placed within a single file (`main.js`), making it difficult to maintain and extend.
+**Bad Practice**: All functionality placed within a single file (`main.ts`), making it difficult to maintain and extend.

 **Explanation**: Keeping all code in one file leads to poor separation of concerns, makes it harder to find or reuse specific code parts, and complicates debugging.

 **Solution - Modularize the Code**:
 - Created separate modules (files) for different functionalities:
-  - `fetch.js`: Contains API fetching functions.
+  - `fetch.ts`: Contains API fetching functions.
-  - `ui.js`: Contains functions related to updating the DOM.
+  - `ui.ts`: Contains functions related to updating the DOM.
-  - `main.js`: Acts as the entry point, orchestrating the other modules.
+  - `main.ts`: Acts as the entry point, orchestrating the other modules.

 **Why It’s Better**: Splitting the code into separate modules helps maintain a clean separation of concerns, making the code easier to navigate, debug, and extend in the future.